Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: Conclusion

 Understanding how collective decisions emerge from individual interactions is one of the central challenge in the study of complex systems.
 To address this question, opinion dynamics provides a powerful theoretical framework, bridging social influence, information processing, and nonlinear dynamics.
 In this context, higher-order interactions, (i.e., those involving simultaneously groups rather than pairs) offer a richer and more realistic description of social processes, yet their role in shaping consensus formation and decision accuracy remains only partially understood.

-In this work, we have proposed and analyzed an opinion dynamics model defined on $d$-uniform hypergraphs, in which social influence emerges from group-based (i.e., higher-order) rather than pairwise interactions.
+In this work, we have proposed and analyzed an opinion dynamics model defined on $d$-uniform random and scale-free hypergraphs, in which social influence emerges from group-based (i.e., higher-order) rather than pairwise interactions.
 By introducing a Best-of-$2$ problem with two options, $A$ and $B$, with intrinsic qualities, $Q_A$ and $Q_B$ (with $Q_A>Q_B$) together with a pooling error $\alpha$, the model captures the interplay between information quality and collective uncertainty in a decision processes with higher-order interactions.
 Through a mean-field analysis, we proposed an ordinary differential equation that captures the dynamics of the Best-of-$2$ problem in a $d$-uniform hypergraph scenario.
 The analysis of this ODE helped us identify two critical values of the parameter $\alpha$, $\alpha_{\text{crit}}^{(1)}$ (characteristic of consensus to option $B$, i.e., the one associated to the worst option) and $\alpha_{\text{crit}}^{(2)}$ (characteristic of consensus on option $A$, i.e., the best one), which separate distinct regimes of consensus stability.
-These analytical predictions were corroborated by extensive agent-based simulations on both random and scale-free hypergraphs.
+These analytical predictions were corroborated by extensive agent-based simulations on both $d-$uniform random and scale-free hypergraphs, and were found to remain valid even when considering heterogeneous hypergraphs in which the hyperedge sizes vary.
 Moreover, another key outcome of this analysis was that the bifurcation structure and critical thresholds ($\alpha_{\text{crit}}^{(1)}$ and $\alpha_{\text{crit}}^{(2)}$) are \textit{independent} of the underlying network topology (scale-free or random $d$-uniform hypergraph), depending solely on the interaction order $d$ and the opinion quality ratio $Q = Q_A / Q_B$.
 This finding points to a form of structural universality in higher-order interactions in opinion dynamics: collective transitions are governed primarily by intrinsic parameters rather than by the specific details of the network structure.
 Such robustness suggests that the fundamental mechanisms underlying consensus formation and decision accuracy may be largely insensitive to microscopic connectivity patterns when interactions occur within groups.